Mainland Headwear Holdings:

 The board should establish formal and transparent arrangements for considering how it will apply the financial reporting and internal control principles and for maintaining an appropriate relationship with the company’s auditor.
 The audit committee established by an issuer pursuant to the Listing Rules should have clear terms of reference.

-The Company has established an Audit Committee with specific written terms of reference which deal clearly with its authority and duties.
-The terms of reference of the Audit Committee have included the duties set out in Code Provisions C.3.3 (a) to (n) of the Code, with appropriate modifications where necessary.
+The Company has established the Audit Committee with specific written terms of reference which deal clearly with its authority and duties.
+The terms of reference of the Audit Committee have included the duties set out in Code Provisions D.3.3 (a) to (n) of the CG Code, with appropriate modifications where necessary.
 The Audit Committee has made available its terms of reference, on the website of the Company, explaining its role and the authority delegated to it by the Board.

 As set out in the terms of reference, the Audit Committee is responsible for reviewing the financial reporting system and internal control procedures, annual report and financial statements and interim report.